 In this example we will design and analyze the control system of a large and flexible Space Station in orbit around the earth.
 The attitude control system (ACS) stabilizes the spacecraft attitude by using reaction control jets (RCS) and control moment gyros (CMG).
 We will design a control system, not only to control the Station attitude, but also to manage the CMG momentum and will analyze the system's stability and performance using simulations and classical frequency response analysis methods.
 The Space Station configuration is one of the original dual keel concepts similar to the picture in Figure 1b.
 It consists of a truss structure with some attached modules for the crew, equipment, experiments, etc. which are located near the center of the structure.
-The Space Station orbit is circular and its attitude is mostly constant relative to the Local Vertical Local Horizontal (LVLH) frame.
+The Space Station orbit is circular and its attitude is almost constant relative to the Local Vertical Local Horizontal (LVLH) frame.
 The LVLH x-axis is in the direction of the velocity vector, the z-axis is pointing towards the earth center and the y-axis towards the right solar array.

-The Attitude Control System has different modes of operation that use both: RCS jets and CMGs, either independently or together.
-They are used for: maneuvering, attitude hold, Shuttle docking, momentum management using CMG control and gravity-gradient, and momentum desaturation using RCS control.
-One of the control modes is the momentum management mode where the spacecraft uses gravity gradient to stabilize the CMG momentum and the attitude converges to the Torque Equilibrium Attitudes (TEA).
-The CMGs are considered as a cluster located near the center of the structure and not modeled individually with steering logic.
+The Attitude Control System has different modes of operation that use both: RCS jets and CMGs, either independently or simultaneously.
+They are used for: maneuvering, attitude hold, momentum management using RCS or using CMG control, Shuttle docking, etc. One of the control modes is the TEA seeking mode where the spacecraft attitude converges to the Torque Equilibrium Attitudes (TEA).
+The CMGs are considered as a cluster located near the center and not modeled individually with steering logic.
 They are momentum exchange devices that have limited torque and momentum.
-Momentum is the integral of torque, which means, they can only supply torque for a limited time before they saturate and when they do, the torque drops to zero and they require momentum desaturation.
+Momentum is the integral of torque, that is, they can only supply torque for a limited time before they saturate and when they do they require momentum desaturation.
 Momentum dump is achieved either by firing RCS jets or by applying gravity gradient torque.
 The Station has a horizontal boom with two rotating solar arrays which are always pointing towards the sun, completing, therefore, one rotation per orbit relative to the spacecraft.
-The aerodynamic disturbances on the spacecraft are balanced with CMG torques that cause the CMG momentum to cycle but the control system prevents it from saturating.
-The disturbances consist of steady torques combined with cyclic components that excite the spacecraft attitude to oscillations.
-There are two frequency components associated with the cyclic disturbance torques: one is at orbital rate ω_0 due to the difference in atmospheric density between the sunny and the dark sides of the earth, and the second component is at twice the orbital rate $2\omega_0$ produced by drag variation due to the solar arrays rotation.
+The aerodynamic disturbances cause the CMG momentum to cycle but the control system prevents it from reaching saturation.
+They consist of steady torques and also cyclic components that excite the spacecraft attitude to oscillations.
+There are two frequency components associated with the cyclic disturbance torques: one is at orbital rate ω_0 due to the difference in atmospheric density between the sunny and the dark sides of the earth, and the second component is at twice the orbital rate $2\omega_0$ caused by drag variation due to the solar arrays rotation.
 In this mode of operation the function of the CMG control system is not to maneuver the Space Station attitude but to stabilize it at the TEA and to attenuate the attitude oscillations which are caused by cyclic aerodynamic disturbances.